 Given that FeganScott was working closely with many survivors who desired a resolution that would not require them to proceed alone, Beth Fegan and FeganScott remained committed to seeking meaningful resolution and holding the defendants accountable.
 As a result, the portion of the survivors’ settlement fund and claims process for TWC-era survivors was transitioned to the bankruptcy court in the District of Delaware, where the TWC debtors had filed for bankruptcy.
 There, survivors voted overwhelmingly in favor of the bankruptcy plan of reorganization, which included the TWC survivors’ settlement fund.

-With the bankruptcy court’s confirmation of the plan on January 25, 2021 and once any appeals are resolved, survivors of Harvey Weinstein’s abuse after June 30, 2005 will have the opportunity to submit claims for damages in the same confidential and non-adversarial process that was contemplated in the filed lawsuit.
-This is significant because, without this process, any sexual misconduct claims would have been compensated only after secured creditors were paid in full and each individual survivor went to trial on her individual claim, reducing the survivors’ chances of recovery.
+With the bankruptcy court’s confirmation of the plan on January 25, 2021, and once any appeals are resolved, survivors of Harvey Weinstein’s abuse after June 30, 2005, had the opportunity to submit claims for damages in the same confidential and non-adversarial process that was contemplated in the filed lawsuit.
+This was significant because, without this process, any sexual misconduct claims would have been compensated only after secured creditors were paid in full and each individual survivor went to trial on her individual claim, reducing the survivors’ chances of recovery.
 In other words, the survivors would have been lumped with the estimated $250 million in unsecured creditor claims filed in the bankruptcy proceedings.

 Because of FeganScott’s advocacy, however, with the confirmation of the bankruptcy plan, victims of Harvey Weinstein’s sexual abuse had the opportunity to be heard in a safe and confidential process and seek compensation for their injuries.
 This outcome also would not have been possible without Fegan Scott’s brave and resilient clients, who brought the lawsuit and, in the face of adverse rulings, continued to advocate for a fund for all survivors.